La Voz Kids (Spanish TV series) season 10

 The tenth season of La Voz Kids premiered on 3 May 2025 on Antena 3.
 This season, David Bisbal and Lola Índigo reprised their roles as coaches from the previous season.
 Edurne and Manuel Turizo joined as new coaches this season, replacing Rosario Flores and Melendi, respectively.

 Eva González and Juanra Bonet remained as the hosts of the program.

-On 19 July, Lucas Paulano was announced as the winner of this season, marking Manuel Turizo's first and only win as a coach.
+On 19 July, Lucas Paulano was announced as the winner of this season, marking Manuel Turizo's first time win as a coach.
 With Paulano's win, he became the youngest artist on La Voz Kids to win the show, at age eight.
 He also became the first artist to have two coaches superblocked in the blind auditions (David superblocked Edurne and Turizo superblocked David).
 Additionally, Turizo became the fifth coach to win on his debut season, following Manuel Carrasco, Antonio Orozco, Melendi, and Pablo López.
 At age 25, Turizo also became the youngest coach on the Spanish version of the show to win a season.